 Walgreen's deal to buy a stake of AmerisourceBergen comes at

-a time when the U.S. healthcare industry is in the midst of an
+a time when the U.S. healthcare industry and the pharmaceutical

 Amerisource has a market capitalization of about $11